 Home foreclosures are still occurring at a rapid rate in the Chicago area.
 Many struggling homeowners who have missed mortgage payments live in fear of getting a Notice of Default from their bank telling them that they are being foreclosed on.
 If you receive such a notice in Chicago, you should contact a foreclosure attorney as soon as possible.
 There are foreclosure defenses that can be presented on your behalf that may avoid foreclosure and allow you to keep your home.
 Just a few of the defenses that can be asserted include:

 The Illinois Mortgage Foreclosure Law (IMFL) governs the judicial foreclosure process in the state.
 The law lays out specific procedures that must be followed for the foreclosure to be valid.
-Some procedural problems include:
+Some procedural problems that could equal a foreclosure defense include:

 Some mistakes that may be found are:

 - Failing to credit you with your payments due to clerical error crediting them to someone else.

 - Charging unauthorized fees.

 - Overstating the amount necessary to reinstate the loan.

 - Accepting payments after filing the foreclosure Complaint.

 Unfair lending practices on the part of the original lender